Hundreds march in Ferguson to protest police shooting: local media

 (Reuters) - Hundreds of marchers took to the streets in Ferguson, Missouri, on Saturday, local media reported, with protesters calling for justice three weeks after a white police officer shot and killed Michael Brown, an unarmed black teenager.

 Ferguson police officer Darren Wilson shot the 18-year-old Brown on Aug.
-9. The shooting sparked violent protests in the St. Louis suburb and drew global attention to race relations in the United States.
+9. The shooting sparked violent protests in the St. Louis suburb and drew global attention to the state of race relations in the United States.

-For days after the shooting, police and demonstrators in Ferguson clashed nightly, with authorities criticized for mass arrests and the use of military gear, which some observers described as heavy-handed tactics.
+For days after the shooting, police and demonstrators in Ferguson clashed nightly, with authorities coming under fire for mass arrests and what critics said were the use of heavy-handed tactics and military gear.

-Organizers on their Facebook page said the march on Saturday was held to protest police killings, brutality, profiling and cover-ups.
+Organizers said the march on Saturday was held to protest against police killings, brutality, profiling and cover-ups, according to their Facebook page.

-Marchers began gathering in a restaurant parking lot before walking to the spot where Brown was shot, the St. Louis Post-Dispatch reported.
+Marchers began gathering in a restaurant parking lot near the location of the shooting before walking to the spot where Brown was shot, the St. Louis Post Dispatch reported.

+The paper said some marchers carried signs and some wore T-shirts that showed a person with his hands raised with the words “Don’t Shoot.”

 “I came here because I want to be a part of the spirit of the movement,” Memphis resident Ian Buchanan, 44, told the newspaper.